 We also hold an annual graduate student conference during the spring semester.
-Last year’s conference was entitled "Performance" and was held on March 18, 2016.
-Previous themes include "The Medieval Archive" (2015), "Visions of Empire" (2014), “Translatio” (2013), “Textual Intercourse: Medieval Appropriations and Appropriations of the Medieval” (2012), and “Mater(ia) Familias: Family Matters” (2011).
+This year's theme will be "Vulnerability."
+Last year’s conference on "Auctoritas" was held on March 17, 2017.
+Previous themes include "Performance" (2016), "The Medieval Archive" (2015), "Visions of Empire" (2014), “Translatio” (2013), “Textual Intercourse: Medieval Appropriations and Appropriations of the Medieval” (2012), and “Mater(ia) Familias: Family Matters” (2011).

 September 25, 2017 - 10:30am to 12:00pm

 "Performance," with keynote speaker Theresa ColettiMarch 18, 2016 - 9:00am to 6:00pm